orb-lang/helm/doc/md/design/dramatis-personae.md

 Crashing should have as little impact as possible on the smooth functioning of any bridge program\.

-The most important data in the Historian, a robust cache of the last few thousand lines, is stored in the array portion\.
+The most important data in the Historian, a cache of the last few thousand lines, is stored in the array portion\.

 Modeselektor holds what should be the only reference to the historian, at `modeS.hist`, and invokes him frequently\.